xunboo/polymarket-copy-bot/README.md

 2.  **Monitor Activity** - The bot polls the Polymarket Data API to detect new positions from selected traders.
 3.  **Calculate Size** - Automatically scales trades based on your configured strategy (Percentage, Fixed, or Adaptive).
 4.  **Execute Orders** - Places matching orders on the Polymarket CLOB (Central Limit Order Book) using your wallet.
-5.  **Track Performance** - Maintains trade history and position tracking in MongoDB.
+5.  **Track Performance** - Maintains trade history and position tracking in SQLite.

 ## Quick Start